apparebit/js-junction/packages/proact/README.md

 ## API

-The combined functionality of Proact's modules is exposed through narrow, public API.
+Proact's functionality is exposed through a narrow, public API.
 Currently, it only supports server-side rendering.
 If a feature is not documented here, it is internal only and subject to change even between patch revisions.

 ### `componentize(renderFn, name = renderFn.name)`

 Convert the render function into a functional component.
 The component's name defaults to the function's name.
-When rendering a component, the render function is invoked as
+When rendering the component, its render function is invoked as:

 ```javascript
 component.render(context, props, children);
 ```

-where the `context` is automatically passed down a vDOM tree, the `children` are the component's main payload, and `props` are the rest of the component's properties.
-Semantically, `context` and `children` are simply properties.
+The `context` is automatically passed down the vDOM tree, the `children` are the component's main payload, and `props` are the rest of the component's properties.
+Semantically, `context` and `children` are properties and thus considered a part of `props`.
 They are separately passed to `render()` as a convenience.
-However, to enforce proper semantics, Proact check that `props` does not have properties named `context` or `children` when running in `__DEV__`.
+However, to enforce proper semantics, Proact checks that `props` does not have keys named `context` or `children`.

 The render function returns a vDOM consisting of numbers, strings, arrays, elements, and components.
-During rendering `undefined`, `null`, booleans, and `NaN` are ignored, whereas nested arrays are flattened.
-All other values result in an error.
+During rendering, `undefined`, `null`, booleans, and `NaN` are ignored, whereas nested arrays are flattened.
+Any other value results in an error.

 ### `h(type, [props,] ...children)`

 Create a new vDOM element or component.
-The `type` either is a string naming the HTML element or is a component created with `componentize()`.
+The `type` either is a string naming the HTML element or a component created with `componentize()`.
 The `children` are the node's main payload, whereas the optional `props` object provides further properties.

-As a convenience, the property `h.tag`, where `tag` is the name of an HTML element, returns a function that, when invoked with some `...args`, creates an element equivalent to `h('tag', ...args)`.
-These factory functions are instantiated on-demand only and thereafter cached.
+Additionally, for any `tag` that is the name of an HTML element, the property `h.tag` returns a function that, when invoked with some `args`, creates an element equivalent to `h('tag', ...args)`.
+Each such factory function is instantiated on-demand only and thereafter cached.

 ### `renderToString(node, { context = {} } = {})`